nodejitsu/handbook/content/a-quickstart/faq.md

 We always provision a new virtual machine.
 The old one gets decommissioned if and only if everything went ok, so a failed deploy does not equate to down time.

+---

+## Why is the subdirectory or its content not deployed to Nodejitsu?

+Execute `npm pack` inside your application and make sure that the resulting package includes the file.
+Nodejitsu uses the same command when deploying your app.

+In case it is not included in the package, you should look into your `gitignore` and/or `.npmignore` files to ensure that the folder or contained files are not ignored.
+Note that any files/folders starting with `.` like `.DS_Store` are ignored by default and some special ones like `.git` cannot be unignored since npm prevents that.

+To explicitly unignore a file use `!filename` inside either `.gitignore` or `.npmignore`.

 [meta:title]: <> (FAQ)